freenas/freenas-docs/userguide/storage.rst

    +--------------------------------------------------------+----------------+--------------------------------------------------------------------------------------------------------------------------+

-Clicking a disk's entry will also display its "Wipe" button which can be used to blank a disk while providing a progress bar of the wipe's status.
+Clicking a disk's entry will also display its :guilabel:`Wipe` button which can be used to blank a disk while providing a progress bar of the wipe's status.
 Use this option before discarding a disk.

 .. note:: If a disk's serial number is not displayed in this screen, use the :command:`smartctl` command from :ref:`Shell`.
 For example,